ni/systemlink-client-docs/examples/tag/query/README.md

 ### Sample output

-Note that tag order is not guaranteed by the query API and may differ between SystemLink Cloud and SystemLink Server.
+Note that tag order is not guaranteed by the Query API and may differ between SystemLink Cloud and SystemLink Server.

 ```